csells/BucketHelperSample/README.md

 # BucketHelperSample
 Google Cloud Storage sample to enumerate files and folders explicitly

-# Buckets and Files and Folders, Oh My!
+## Buckets and Files and Folders, Oh My!
 Google's [Cloud Storage Browser](https://console.cloud.google.com/storage/browser) perpetrates a fiction of files and folders that doesn't exist.
-The GCS API only has two concepts: buckets and objects.
+The [Google Cloud Storage (GCS) API](https://cloud.google.com/storage/docs/json_api/) only has two concepts: buckets and objects.

-A bucket needs a globally unique name and is a container of objects.
+1. A bucket is a container of objects and needs a globally unique name.

-An object has a name, a content type and content.
+2. An object has a name, a content type and content.
 The name can be simple, e.g. "foo.txt" or it can have slashes in it, e.g. "foo/bar.txt" or even just "quux/".
-However, from the GCS API POV, there's no difference -- the only container is a bucket.
+However, from the GCS API point of view, there's no difference -- the only container is a bucket.

-For example, I can write a program using [the GCS client lib](http://github.com/googlecloudplatform/gcloud-dotnet) from [NuGet](https://www.nuget.org/packages/Google.Storage.V1/) that looks like this:
+For example, I can write a program using [the .NET GCS client lib](https://github.com/GoogleCloudPlatform/google-cloud-dotnet#google-cloud-storage) from [NuGet](https://www.nuget.org/packages/Google.Storage.V1/) that looks like this:

 ```c#
 void ListBucketsAndObjects(string projectId) {